Overhydration: Types, Causes, Symptoms, and Treatments

 How long does it take to fix overhydration?

-The treatment depends on age, sex, a person’s health levels, activity levels, and the cause behind overhydration.
+The treatment depends on age, sex, a person’s health levels, activity levels, and the cause of overhydration.
 The severity of the condition is a big factor too.

 Therefore, the time to fix overhydration may vary between a few hours to several days according to these factors.